blockchain-certificates/cert-issuer/docs/class_design.md

 `CertificateBatchHandler` is responsible for iterating through the certificates in a predicable order.
 This is critical because the Merkle Proofs must be associated with the correct certificate.

+Python generators are used here to help keep the memory footprint low.

 - `prepare_batch`
     - performs the preparatory steps on certificates in the batch, including validation of the schema and forming the data that will go on the blockchain.
 Certificate-level details are handled by CertificateHandlers